Top 10 Best Small Cars

-It was not too long ago that small cars were incredibly popular, but nowadays they’re fighting an uphill struggle against the ongoing sales onslaught from all things SUV, especially compact SUVs.
+Not too long ago small cars were incredibly popular.
+Nowadays, affordable hatchbacks and other traditional smaller vehicles are fighting an uphill struggle against the ongoing sales onslaught from all things SUV, especially compact SUVs.

-However, economy often wins.
-And nothing else is as economical to buy and run as a small car, and with fuel prices still stubbornly high, there’s still a big market for small cars not trying to look like a shrunken Range Rover.
+However, MPG and economy often wins, and nothing else is as economical to buy and run as a small car.
+With fuel prices still stubbornly high, there’s a big market for small cars not trying to look like a shrunken Range Rover.

 The best small cars to buy are reviewed below: